kerrycobb/recipes/instant-pot-cook-times.md

 soaked, add 3 parts water for each part dry beans.
 When cooking add 1/2 teaspoon salt per cup of beans.

 Cook on high pressure with 15 minute natural release.
-The cooks times below produce tender but firm beans.
+The cook times below produce tender but firm beans.
 For softer beans add more time.

 | Type                               | Soaked Cook Time | Dry Cook Time |